ryansobol/rack-bouncer/README.md

     use Rack::Bouncer, :redirect => "https://www.google.com/chrome"

+You can specify a minimum version of Chrome like so:

+    use Rack::Bouncer, :minimum_firefox => 6.0

+You can specify a minimum version of Firefox like so:

+    use Rack::Bouncer, :minimum_firefox => 3.6

 You can specify a minimum version of IE like so:

     use Rack::Bouncer, :minimum_ie => 6.0

-You can specify a minimum version of Firefox like so:
+You can specify a minimum version of Safari like so:

-    use Rack::Bouncer, :minimum_firefox => 3.6
+    use Rack::Bouncer, :minimum_safari => 3.0

 You can specify a set of safe paths: